ONSdigital/software-engineer-community/standards/github.md

 Digital publishing validate the GPG key used against a list of known keys (managed in a github repo) and refuse to build either unsigned commits or commits signed by a key we don't recognise.

 - Signed commits are encouraged but not mandated
+- (Note for Fahad why it is encouraged only not mandated (check with community)).

 ### Webhooks into ONS

 Webhooks from GitHub to on-network build systems must be via the CA API Gateway

 - Webhooks are used to trigger builds on continuous integration tools such as Jenkins, Concourse or Travis CI.

 - Triggering off-network builds in the cloud from GiHub is authorised as per standard connectivity.